 Q. What's the difference between a magazine and a journal?

-There are several differences between magazines and journals.
-Here are a few:
+Here are some differences between magazines and journals:

-- Audience.
-Magazines are written for a general audience; whereas, journals are written for a professional or college-level audience.
+- Journals are written for a professional or college-level audience.

-For further characteristics, please see the attached chart.
-If you have additional questions about magazines and journals, please contact your Campus Librarians.
+For questions about magazines and journals, contact your Campus Librarians.
 Thank you for using ASK US.